You are currently browsing the monthly archive for November 2010.

 1. Ian Rosenberger —I am always going to be a little bit in love with Ian.
 He’s my sentimental favorite, the way “Dead Poets Society” is always going to be my favorite movie and “Northern Exposure” will always be my favorite TV show, even when I go years without seeing or even thinking about them.
 Removing them from the list would feel like a betrayal.
 Ian is just the kind of goofy dork I love, plus he dominated the challenges with Tom.
 If Tom hadn’t been there — and I know that’s a huge “if” since Tom Westman was the God of Palau — Ian would’ve won.
 But there could be only one alpha male and Katie (I can’t stand Katie!) abused her friendship privileges with Ian and led him to lose his shot at $100,000, if not a million bucks.

 2. Stephenie LaGrossa — Yes, Palau was my favorite season.
 Stephenie is a huge inspiration to me because, before her, most of the women who stood out on “Survivor” stood out because their fake boobs popped out of their sunken ribcages.
 I have no problem with sexy women using their assets to get ahead on “Survivor.”
 The flirt game works.
 But it’s not something I can identify with.
 Stephenie is someone I not only relate to, she’s someone I look up to.
 I wanted her to win so badly.
-(Or Bobby Jon.
-Bobby Jon was hot.)
-I missed “Guatemala,” but I understand her reputation suffered a bit.
+(Or Bobby Jon.)
+Her reputation suffered a bit in “Guatemala,” but good for her for playing a completely different game.
+It got her to the end, even if she didn’t win.
 She was injured on HvV, but when it came down to James vs. Stephenie I was on Team Stephenie.
 JT was not leading the team well in that challenge; they should’ve listened to Steph.
 She should’ve been their “one voice”!

 3. Parvati Shallow — As much as I respect and admire Stephenie for being the anti-flirt, I still love the original flirt almost as much.
 Parvati just draws people in.
 She’s funny and smart and clever and she beats the boys at their own game.
 She’s a sly one, without confusing “Survivor” with brain surgery.
 It’s just a game, and Parv happens to be the best at it.